 Another prospective study by Benson et al. examined the risk of intracranial CNS tumors as a result of mobile phone use (29).
 The study included 791,710 middle-aged U.K. women recruited between 1996 and 2001 via a National Health Service breast cancer screening program.
 Mobile phone exposure was quantified via 3 surveys completed at baseline, midpoint, and the end of follow-up.
 During 7 years of follow-up, 51,860 incident cases of cancer and 1,261 incident CNS tumors were available.
 The study found no difference in risk of CNS tumors between never and ever users of mobile phones for all intracranial tumors, for specified tumor type, or for cancer at 18 other specified sites.
-Also, there was no increased risk of glioma or meningioma for long-term users, but a risk for pituitary tumors was increased for short term (under 5 years) duration mobile phone users without a further increase in risk with longer use.
+Also, there was no increased for short term (under 5 years) duration mobile phone users without a further increase in risk with longer use.
 The authors did report an increased acoustic neuroma risk with long-term use (10+ years) versus never use and the risk increased with duration of use.
-However, the authors later conducted an extended analysis of the data that lowered the acoustic neuroma risk increase with duration of use (30).
+However, the authors later conducted an extended analysis of the data that lowered the acoustic neuroma risk and rendered it not statistically significant.
+There was also no acoustic neuroma risk increase with duration of use (30).

-Generally, cohort studies are considered among the highest quality epidemiology evidence, with prospective cohorts as the gold standard observational study type.
-However, the results of 3 of the cohort studies above are less reliable due to poor mobile phone exposure assessment.
+Generally, cohort studies are considered among the highest quality epidemiology evidence, with prospective cohorts as the gold standard observational study type.53 However, the results of 3 of the cohort studies above are less reliable due to poor mobile phone exposure assessment.
 The Benson et al. study is one of the higher quality studies completed to date with fewer limitations, but participation bias, reporting bias, and confounding are still possible due to low survey response rates, changes in individual mobile phone use over time, and differences in socioeconomic status between exposed and unexposed groups, respectively.